Ar-temis/Custom-RAG/README.md

 This RAG system uses ChromaDB to store its vector embeddings.
 Go into the /Custom-RAG/ChatBot/DataFiles directory and ensure that .FilesAdded.txt is clear.
 This file will be used to log everything that is embedded.
 After that, upload your documents into the folder.

-Go back yo your ChatBot directory and run:
+Go back to your ChatBot directory and run:

 ```sh
 python3 GenerateDB.py